Linguistics in education

-Linguistics in education refers to a small but growing field of linguistics which advocates a greater use of linguistic theory and in primary and secondary education.
+Linguistics in education refers to a small but growing field of linguistics which advocates a greater use of linguistic theory and methods, such as the analytical and critical reflection on language, in primary and secondary education.

 Background

 Due to changes in national standards for K-12 education in the United States during the 1960s, grammar was largely dropped from English courses.
 The belief was that direct grammar instruction was not required for improved instruction in writing.
 Despite more recent research that has shown the positive effects of grammar instruction, the attitude that it is unnecessary persists today.

 Challenges

 Because grammar has not been taught in many years, generations of teachers were never exposed to its direct instruction.
 Thus, even though many wish to teach it in their classrooms, they do not find that they have adequate knowledge on the subject.
 Unfortunately, this often perpetuates linguistic stereotypes that can sometimes be discriminatory to speakers of nonstandard language varieties.

 Another issue is that the curriculum for teachers is already very broad, especially in comparison to other college students, so requiring further courses for would-be teachers is rather unpopular.
 The same problem exists in the K-12 classroom which already have difficult time constraints on their current curriculum.
 To add grammar to an already full curriculum is extremely difficult.